linDU99/US-Enrollment2019-2023/README.md

 #### Directory Structure:
 1. data: The enrollment data files
-2. notebooks: The Jupyter Notebook files for data exploration and creating the dash App
+2. notebook: The Jupyter Notebook files for data exploration and creating the dash App
 3. src: The python scripts for creating the dash App
 4. visual: The image of enrollment dash App